sciZer0/7/v/README.md

 <p>&nbsp</p>

-*Additionally, I have a lot of other ideas — incl. ideas about DeFi in general (stablecoins, exchanges, bridges), and also about tokenized commits (tokenized code).*
+*Additionally, I have a lot of other ideas — incl. ideas about DeFi in general, plus specifically, about stablecoins, exchanges, bridges, and also about tokenized commits (tokenized code).*